For Therapists

 In-person reflexology and Indian head massage in Wicklow Town will be available from late summer 2026 for clients who find somatic regulation through physical therapies more accessible than online practice.

-If you would like to point a client to a free, no-signup resource as a starting point, the Low Tide Calm app is available across web, Android, and Microsoft Store.
+If you would like to point a client to a free, no-signup resource as a starting point, the Low Tide Calm app is available on Google Play, Amazon Appstore, Microsoft Store, and as a web app.
 It includes guided breathing exercises, regulation tools, and crisis support content.
 No data is collected, no account is required, and it works offline.
 It was built specifically with neurodivergent users in mind but is appropriate for any adult client.

 If it would be useful